Onehunga Havili

-Onehunga Havili (born 16 February 1996) is a Tongan born Rugby player who currently plays for the French Rugby Pro D2 club, Aurillac.
+Onehunga Havili (born 16 February 1996) is a Tongan-born rugby union player who currently plays for the French Rugby Pro D2 club, Aurillac.
+He also plays for the Utah Warriors of Major League Rugby (MLR) in the U.S.

 Havili toured New Zealand with a Tongan under-14 side, and was recruited by Sacred Heart College, Auckland.
 He then played for the Blues under-18s before moving to Australia to join Perth's Future Force academy.

 In 2017 he was selected for the Tongan rugby squad.